 It was Tony Scott that directed the film that we all know and love today, but he almost did not finish making it.
 He was fired not once, not twice but three times in total over the film’s production.
 One of the times he was let go, it was reportedly for thinking that Kelly McGillis looked absolutely stunning before filming a scene.
 The studio later went on to claim that she in fact looked closer to a prostitute.
 Luckily, he was rehired to finish his work on the 80s classic.

 The surly instructor, Rick ‘Jester’ Heatherly, was played by Michael Ironside in Top Gun.
 He plays a harsh but fair teacher who the students aim to impress with their own flying skills.
 He went on to star in other cult films like Total Recall and Starship Troopers.
 His one of a kind voice has also led him to record voiceovers for animations like Justice League and Superman: The Animated Series.
 In a similar vein, he has also appeared on the Superman prequel show, Smallville.

 A Different Breed of Goose

-Anthony Edwards was a well loved part of the cast during production of Top Gun.
+Anthony Edwards was a well-loved part of the cast during the production of Top Gun.
 He also won the accolade of the only actor not to throw up during any filming of the flight scenes on the F 14s.
-For a civilian this is incredibly surprising given the level of training that those in the military are given to help stop vomiting during their flights.
-Being sick in the air whilst flying a fighter jet is due to the G force that the plane exerts on the body.
+For a civilian, this is incredibly surprising given the level of training that those in the military are given to help stop vomiting during their flights.
+Being sick in the air whilst flying a fighter jet is due to the G-force that the plane exerts on the body.